nosarthur/nowhub/README.md

 When making a **pull request**, please

-- add your project to README.md with the project name in alphabetic order
+- add your project's 1-line description to README.md with the project name in alphabetic order
-- add a project page following the [project template](https://github.com/nosarthur/open-source-market/blob/master/template.md).
+- add your 1-page description to [docs/projects](docs/projects) following the [project template](https://github.com/nosarthur/open-source-market/blob/master/template.md).

 ## market place